 Though fall didn’t technically start until a few days ago, I’ve been celebrating the change of season all month long.
 As the weather starts to cool, I’ve mixed up more substantial cocktails, made pies packed with classic flavors, and found a new favorite variety of fall fruit.
 Here’s a complete list of the food, props, events, and music that intrigued me this month:

-No matter who I’ve worked with in food photography, I’ve found one major commonality: stylists tend to like really mini things.
-While prop shopping for a recent shoot, I came across these itty pie dishes at Crate & Barrel and, following suit, they instantly became my new obsession.
+BUY: No matter who I’ve worked with in food photography, I’ve found one major commonality: stylists tend to like really mini things.
+While prop shopping for a recent shoot, I came across these Mini Pie Dish at Crate & Barrel and, following suit, they instantly became my new obsession.
 Ironically, I haven’t used them for their intended purpose but they have earned a permanent place on my dinner table as bitty condiment dishes.

 BAKE: Speaking of mini things, I’ve never been one to finish off a huge piece of pie.
 (Ok, well, that’s not counting earlier this month when I nearly ate an entire pie while judging KCRW’s pie contest.)
 Though I like pie plenty, I’m picky and feel it’s hard to find a consistent pie with quality flavor and (most important to me) a perfectly crisp crust.
 I adore a quality crust so this month, in attempts to up the crust-to-filling ratio in my life, I indulged in a month-long hand pie baking bonanza.
 I’m now hooked on Hand Pies as they’re a mini take on pie (see above for my obsession with mini things), they’re portable, and they’re much less messy than a traditional slice (key when my niece and nephew are involved in the eating).
 The favorite of my many experiments is this flaky-crusted hand pie that’s packed with a sweet-savory filling of sweet apples, aged Gouda, honey, and fresh thyme.